Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 The first thing to do is to add some tasks from Windows Task Scheduler.
 Click on the Tasks menu and then on Add Tasks, or press Ctrl and N. A window will pop up with a list of tasks.
 Select desired tasks and then click the Add button.
 Standard Windows selection rules apply, hold the Ctrl key down to select more than one, hold the shift key down to select a range.
+When you have selected the tasks that you want, click the Add button.
 When you are finished adding, click the Done button.

 Using MyScheduledTasks
 ======================
-After adding some tasks, you will notice that there are several columns in the grid.
+After adding tasks, you will notice that there are several columns in the grid.
 The first column, the one with the ⚠ (warning emoji), has a checkbox.
 Check the checkbox if you are going to automate MyScheduledTasks and you want to be alerted if the task in this row had a non-zero result from it's last scheduled run.